 8. Battlestar Galactica

-For the fans of sci-fi series, the Battlestar Galactica franchise has a cult-like status.
+For fans of the sci-fi series, the Battlestar Galactica franchise has a cult-like status.

 The background story speaks of a devastating war between distant human colonies and a cybernetic race called the Cyclons (who turn out to be a human-created AI).
-In it, the colonies are mostly destroyed and the majority of the remaining human population flee to Battlestar Galactica, a giant battleship that survived the attack.
+In it, the colonies are mostly destroyed and the majority of the remaining human population flees to Battlestar Galactica, a giant battleship that survived the attack.
 Their mission is to find the fabled 13th colony, Earth.

 Here comes the twist.
 At least one of the players is secretly a Cyclon, seemingly cooperating, but working against human players behind their backs.
 Bluffing, deduction, and intrigue are guaranteed.
 Will humans come home successfully or will the Cyclons bring down the ship?

-ps: Since Battlestar Galactica is out of print and thus very hard to get for a reasonable price, you might as well checkout Unfathomable, a re-skinned version, set in the Arkham Horror Files universe.
+ps: Since Battlestar Galactica is out of print and thus very hard to get for a reasonable price, you might as well check out Unfathomable, a re-skinned version, set in the Arkham Horror Files universe.

 7. A War of Whispers

 You play as such a clique in A War of Whispers.
 Five mighty empires are at war, but you are not in direct control.
-What you are in control, is placing political figures into empires, helping them (or not helping them), and then betting on the desired outcome of the war with loyalty tokens.
+What you are in control of, is placing political figures into empires, helping them (or not helping them), and then betting on the desired outcome of the war with loyalty tokens.
 If you bet on the right “horse” at the right time, you just might become the grand puppet master!

 6. The King is Dead: Second Edition